particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Logic FunctionInfo 2024-08-28

+The prototype for FunctionInfo showed FunctionContext instead, though the description of the fields was correct.

 ### SKU availability 2024-08-28

 The EDGEAISNSRKIT and PHN2EDGEKIT are no longer available.